comparison

 - Business disruption when data feeds fail

-Import.io reduces total cost of ownership by combining AI-assisted extraction, continuous monitoring, and self-healing pipelines within a managed service model.
+Import.io reduces total cost of ownership by combining AI-assisted extraction, continuous monitoring, and self-healing pipelines, available through self-service platform subscriptions or a fully managed service.
 Instead of funding internal headcount to operate and maintain scraping systems, organizations receive:

 • Built-in monitoring and validation